CARAMBA-Clinic/COST-CHARME/README.md

 Pipelines automatically process the data as new commits are finished.
 Think of pipelines as being subscribed to any new commits on their input repositories.
 Similarly to Git, commits have a parental structure that tracks which files have changed.
 In this case we are going add some more metabolite data files.

-Let’s create a new commit in a parental structure.
-To do this we will simply do two more put-file commands with -c and by specifying master as the branch, it’ll automatically parent our commits onto each other.
+Letâ€™s create a new commit in a parental structure.
+To do this we will simply do two more put-file commands with -c and by specifying master as the branch, itâ€™ll automatically parent our commits onto each other.
 Branch names are just references to a particular HEAD commit.

 > pachctl put-file <name of the repo> <name of the branch> -c -r -p <number of files to upload in parallel> -f <./path/to/dataset>